 Quality Patient Care, Education, Advocacy, Collaboration.

 We are your first choice for pathologists' assistant-specific education

 The AAPA has been providing pathologists' assistant-specific professional and continuing education for over three decades.
-Each year, the AAPA's Continuing Education and Business Conference provides members with the perfect venue to obtain the PACE credits necessary to maintain ASCP certification.
+Each year, the AAPA's Continuing Education Conference provides members with the perfect venue to obtain the PACE credits necessary to maintain ASCP certification.
 Under the direction of the AAPA's Conference and Education Committees, the AAPA brings nationally and internationally recognized speakers to the annual conference to discuss the most current topics challenging today's pathologists' assistants, pathologists and the practice of anatomic pathology.
 This national conference is the single best outlet to address the need for continuing medical education of pathologists' assistants.

 Become an individual member or support AAPA as an organizational member.